 When leads are getting distributed from a marketing organization to an SDR team, there’s a ton of levers to make that conversion better.
 If you are talking about handing off from an SDR team to a sales organization, there’s a ton of hand-offs and potential inefficiencies there.

-The same thing applies when you have a new customer come on board that needs to be passed to a post-sales team.
+The same applies when you have a new customer come on board that needs to be passed to a post-sales team.

 I also think it’s important to note for Ops people that when I talk about the customer journey, you have two sets of customers as an operator.